Federalism in the United Kingdom: Current status of the UK

-The UK is an asymmetrically decentralised unitary state, where Wales, Scotland and Northern Ireland have devolved governments operating under authority delegated by the UK Parliament, but supreme authority is held by the UK parliament.
-The "UK is a unitary state, not a federation or a confederation." according to Lord David Frost.
+The UK Parliament retains the constitutional tradition of parliamentary sovereignty, therefore as devolution and the subsequent establishment of devolved institutions are products of UK statute, the UK Parliament can theoretically reverse devolution.
+Although the Scotland Act 2016 and the Wales Act 2017 made the Scottish Parliament and Senedd permanent parts of the British constitution, requiring a referendum in each respective country to remove the legislatures, but the UK Parliament still retains the sovereign right to adjust devolved powers.
+"The UK is a unitary state, not a federation or a confederation," according to Lord David Frost.
 However, it is arguable that the UK is instead a 'union state', and that it is more politically/nationally diverse than even some federal states.